scLAB Documentation

 Visualization

-Visualize cells in 2D space, colored by clusters, gene expression, or metadata.
+Visualize cells in 2D space colored by gene expression.
+Plots available for export as png.